HomePolitics and Current AffairsElephant attacks Russian tourist, PETA writes for rehabilitation

 In the latest attack, recorded on the CCTV of Amer Fort, Gouri can be seen grabbing the Russian tourist in her trunk, swinging her vigorously, and then slamming her to the ground, breaking her leg.
 The mahout can also be seen falling off the elephant's back.
 In October, Gouri attacked a shopkeeper, resulting in his hospitalisation with broken ribs and other broken bones.

-“Elephants used for rides are controlled through pain and fear and chained when not in use, so the frustration of being treated this badly can and does cause some of these sensitive animals to run amok or lash out,” says PETA India of Advocacy Projects Khushboo Gupta.
+“Elephants used for rides are controlled through pain and fear and chained when not in use, so the frustration of being treated this badly can and does cause some of these sensitive animals to run amok or lash out,” says PETA India Director of Advocacy Projects Khushboo Gupta.
 “Despite being a known danger, Gouri has continued to be used to carry tourists at Amer Fort.
 PETA India urges Rajasthan authorities to send her to a sanctuary and replace the use of elephants with decorated electric cars.”

 Another elephant named Malti also continued to be exploited for rides until recently at Amer Fort, putting tourists at risk, even though the government body AWBI noted that she shows signs of anxiety and a Rajasthan government health certificate labelled her unhealthy and unsound.
 Her handlers beat her with sticks at Amer Fort in June 2017 and publicly subjected her to violence again in March 2019.
 PETA India has been appealing for years to have her sent to a sanctuary for appropriate care.